 Treatment for Zika

 At this time, there are no vaccines or medications that are available to treat the Zika virus.
 People who traveled to an area with active Zika spread and experience symptoms within two weeks of their visit, should visit their doctor immediately to be tested.
 If you are diagnosed with Zika, you will need plenty of rest and to drink plenty of fluids.
 You should be very careful and take precautions to prevent mosquito bites as your blood is infectious.
 Use over the counter products such as acetaminophen to reduce your fever and pain.
-You should not use any NSAID medications until your doctor has ruled out dengue fever, which looks similar to Zika, because if an increased risk of bleeding.
+You should not use any NSAID medications (such as ibuprofen and naproxen) until your doctor has ruled out dengue fever, which looks similar to Zika, because if an increased risk of bleeding.

 Precautions for Pregnant Women